discordjs/discord.js/docs/docs_client.rst

 joinServer(invite, `callback`)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Joins a server from the given invite
+Joins a server from the given invite.
+This will not work for OAuth bot accounts.

 - **invite** - an `Invite Resolvable`_
 - **callback** - `function` taking the following: